 When deciding whether to pay for a test-prep service, families may want to ponder a few factors.
-Parents could begin by comparing a child’s baseline score (on a practice test) with the goal score they’re hoping for the actual test day.
-This sort of future-oriented comparison might help families decide if investing in a professional SAT prep course would be worth the cost (some services cost hundreds or even thousands of dollars).
+You might begin by comparing a child’s baseline score (on a practice test) with the goal score they’re hoping for on the actual test day.
+This might help you decide if investing in a professional SAT prep course would be worth the cost (some services cost hundreds or even thousands of dollars).
 Another factor to consider is the average SAT scores of applicants at your child’s target schools (compared to their current scoring range).

-Would the child benefit from a structured schedule and in-person classes?
+Also consider: Would your child benefit from a structured schedule and in-person classes?
 Or, would they prefer a more independent study approach?
-Parents may want to consult with a guidance counselor or teacher for input before signing up and paying for a private SAT prep service.
+You might want to consult with a guidance counselor or teacher for input before signing up and paying for a private SAT prep service.
 Family friends with children already in college might also offer an opinion based on their previous experience.
 (But, be sure to double-check this advice with any recent changes to the SAT.)

 What Else Can Parents Do for SAT Practice?

-Perhaps the most important role parents can have in helping their children prepare for the SAT is to do what they’ve always done—and that’s to support and encourage the children’s growth.
-Here are some ways parents might motivate students, helping them to stay on track toward that college-admission goal:
+Perhaps the most important role parents can have in helping their children prepare for the SAT is to do what they’ve always done — and that’s to support and encourage their child’s growth.
+Here are some ways parents might motivate students, helping them to stay on track toward that college-admission goal.

 Avoid Adding to the Stress

-Given the potential for SAT practice to turn into a psychological pressure-cooker, parents may want to remind themselves that their words and deeds can lessen or intensify a child’s stress.
-Some parents may want to raise “concerns” about their teen’s current scores.
-Other parents might feel compelled to push their child to excel or “do better.”
-While understandable, this feedback may increase your child’s test anxiety (and potentially make it harder for them to learn new material).
+Given the potential for SAT practice to turn into a psychological pressure-cooker, you may want to remind yourself that your words and deeds can lessen or intensify a child’s stress.
+Raising “concerns” about your teen’s current scores and/or pushing your child to excel or “do better” could increase your child’s test anxiety (and potentially make it harder for them to learn new material).

-To minimize the at-home testing drama, parents could avoid showing disappointment or frustration about practice test scores.
-Indeed, parents may want to celebrate incremental successes during weekly or daily practice sessions—honoring the progress being made towards the goal, not the distance still left to run.
+To minimize the at-home testing drama, you may want to avoid showing disappointment or frustration about practice test scores.
+It may be more helpful to celebrate incremental successes during weekly or daily practice sessions — honoring the progress being made towards the goal, not the distance still left to run.
 Gentle reminders that it’s possible to retake the SAT might also reduce a child’s overall testing anxiety.

 Encouraging Healthy Habits

 Studying late into the night or having a jam-packed schedule can leave high schoolers feeling burnt out.
-To avoid SAT practice burnout, it can be useful to institute a regular “timeout” from test prep—whether it’s a quick snack break or carving out down time for a walk around the block.
+To avoid SAT practice burnout, consider instituting a regular “timeout” from test prep — whether it’s a quick snack break or carving out down time for a walk around the block.
 Parents can help kids stay healthy by providing nourishing meals, scheduling time for exercise and other social activities, providing plenty of water and nutritious snacks, and helping their teens get ample rest each day.